matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

 * As a result, relative to a dedicated file-copying system (e.g. scp) they feel sluggish.
 For instance, you can’t incrementally view a progressive JPEG or voice or video file as it’s being uploaded for “zero latency” file transfers.
 * You can’t skip within them without downloading the whole thing (if they’re streamable content, such as an .opus file)
 * For instance, you can’t do realtime broadcast of voice messages via Matrix, or skip within them (other than splitting them into a series of separate file transfers).
 * Another example is sharing document snapshots for real-time collaboration.
-If a user uploads 100MB of glTF in Third Room to edit a scene, you want all participants to get it and stream the decode with minimal latency.
+If a user uploads 100MB of glTF in Third Room to edit a scene, you want all participants to be able to receive the data and stream-decode it with minimal latency.

 Closes [https://github.com/matrix-org/matrix-spec/issues/432](https://github.com/matrix-org/matrix-spec/issues/432)